 Urgency: Let customers know a deal is about to end by using a countdown timer.
 This will give them a little push to take action immediately.
 You can apply this principle in many places like pop-ups, web pages, emails, or ads.

-Christmas 2020 will be a bit different from previous years due to Covid-19.
-But one thing will stay the same: people love to give gifts to their loved ones, and they still look for great deals.
+Like the last two Christmas seasons, Christmas 2022 will be different from years gone by due to Covid-19’s lasting impact.
+However, there are some things that haven’t changed — people love to give gifts to their loved ones and they’re still looking for great deals.

-Take inspiration from the 10 tips above while crafting your Christmas marketing campaign and find out what works best for you.
-And don't just stop at Christmas.
-Take all your seasonal marketing to the next level to drive results.
+This year, take inspiration from our above tips while building your Christmas marketing campaign to find out what works best for your brand.
+And don't just stop at Christmas — you can apply this advice to all your seasonal marketing campaigns to take them to the next level and drive results.